HSoumi/hybrid-als-twotower-recommender/docs/methodology.md

    - Removal of ineffective features (`customer_questions_and_answers`, `number_of_answered_questions`)
    - Final validation and quality checks

+5. **Train-Test Split**
+   - User-level 80-20 split (80% users for training, 20% for testing)
+   - Ensures no user appears in both training and test sets
+   - Saved as:
+     - `processed/train_data.csv` - Training interactions
+     - `processed/test_data.csv` - Testing interactions
+   - Used consistently across all modules for evaluation

 ## 2. ALS Collaborative Filtering Model

 ### Mathematical Foundation